Saturday, November 14 · 11am – 1pm ET

-In addition to those simple interactions, there are the conversations that involve important and perhaps challenging content: hurt, anger, and even feelings of love and emotional intimacy, which can all be difficult to bring up, or to fully take in when offered by another person.
+In addition to the simple interactions that make up daily greetings and pleasantries, there are conversations and exchanges that involve important and often challenging content: hurt, anger, and even feelings of love and emotional intimacy, which can all be difficult to initiate, or to fully take in when offered by another person.

 And yet, these same, somewhat raw conversations provide the opportunity for deeper mutual connection, as well as supporting one's own well-being and vitality.

-The benefits of expression vs. silence: bring more life to your life
+The benefits of expression vs. silence: bringing more life to your life

 Handling anger well